Free Shipping on orders over US$39.99 +16308230407

 2. Clean after each use: After each use, clean your cast iron skillet with warm water and a stiff brush or sponge.
 Avoid using soap as it can strip away the seasoning.
 If there are any stuck-on bits, you can use a small amount of coarse salt and a scrub brush to remove them.
 Rinse the skillet thoroughly and dry it immediately with a towel or by placing it on the stovetop over low heat to evaporate any remaining moisture.

-See also How Do You Get Rust Off A Cast Iron Skillet
+See also How Long To Cook Frozen Burgers In Cast Iron Skillet

 3. Avoid soaking: It’s best to avoid soaking your cast iron skillet in water for extended periods.
 Prolonged exposure to water can cause rusting.
 If you have stubborn, stuck-on food residue, you can create a paste using water and baking soda and gently scrub it off.
 Rinse and dry thoroughly afterward.